awsdocs/amazon-s3-userguide/doc_source/bucket-key.md

 ## Changes to note before enabling an S3 Bucket Key<a name="bucket-key-changes"></a>

 Before you enable an S3 Bucket Key, please note the following related changes:

-### `kms:Decrypt` permissions for copy and upload<a name="kms-decrypt"></a>

-**Important**
-To copy or upload objects with S3 Bucket Keys, the AWS KMS key policy for the CMK must include the `kms:Decrypt` permission for the calling principal\.

-When you enable an S3 Bucket Key, the AWS KMS key policy for the CMK must include the `kms:Decrypt` permission for the calling principal\.
-If the calling principal is in a different account than the AWS KMS CMK, you must also include `kms:Decrypt` permission in the IAM policy\.
-The call to `kms:Decrypt` verifies the integrity of the S3 Bucket Key before using it\.

-You only need to include `kms:Decrypt` permissions in the key policy if you use a customer managed AWS KMS CMK\.
-If you enable an S3 Bucket Key for server\-side encryption using an AWS managed CMK \(aws/s3\), your AWS KMS key policy already includes `kms:Decrypt` permissions\.

 ### IAM or KMS key policies<a name="bucket-key-policies"></a>